November 7, 2024 – Country roads, take me home

 A Mandan, North Dakota, farmer got side-swiped by Mother Nature and his cow herd was in need of winter forages.
 Thanks to a generous hay donation and our volunteer truck drivers, his cattle will be chewing their cud as the snow flies.

-We’re making a pit stop to say a hearty thank you to our volunteers this week, including Todd Thompson, Shaun Sipma, Kyle Nelson, Bill Gross, Mark Madler, David Endorf, Nate Kopesky, Randy Woods, Andy Jewett, Kenneth Chyle, Emil Baranko, Dean Larson, Carl Benck, Larry Heyen, Tim Marquardt, Mark Gerdes, Luke Fleischmann, and Gary Kline.
+We’re making a pit stop to say a hearty thank you to our volunteers this week, including Todd Thompson, Shaun Sipma, Kyle Nelsen, Bill Gross, Mark Madler, David Endorf, Nate Kopesky, Randy Woods, Andy Jewett, Kenneth Chyle, Emil Baranko, Dean Larson, Carl Benck, Larry Heyen, Tim Marquardt, Mark Gerdes, Luke Fleischmann, and Gary Kline.

 “To finish first, you must first finish.”—Rick Mears